 One random day in October, her boss asked if she’d done her “A100 training” to be a flight crew member.
-She hadn’t, so the following week she flew on a helicopter with him to Roaring springs and she got to give a tour of Roaring Springs caves to some maintenance men in the park.
-At the end, they got to fly back.
+She hadn’t, so the following week she flew on a helicopter with him to Roaring Springs.
+There, she gave a tour of Roaring Springs caves to some maintenance men in the park.
 It was her first time seeing the canyon from a helicopter – and just being in a helicopter – and now she’s obsessed.

 Her favorite hike at the canyon … well, she’s done three overnight work hikes, although a lot of her hikes are in repeat areas.
-She went on a pretty traumatic nine-day hike recently – short story, it involved a sunny day turning disastrously bad, into a snow/rain/hail storm and steep slopes in near blackout conditions, andddd having to find shelter and wait it out – but at the same time, it was gorgeous/amazing … it exposed layers she had never seen of the Supergroup (a sequence of sedimentary rock in the canyon) and they were beautiful.
-She loved being exposed to rock layers she never gets to see very often.
+She went on a pretty traumatic nine-day hike recently.
+Long story short, it involved a sunny day turning disastrously bad, into a snow/rain/hail storm and steep slopes in near blackout conditions, andddd having to find shelter and wait it out.
+But at the same time, it was gorgeous and amazing.
+It exposed layers she had never seen of the Supergroup (a sequence of sedimentary rock in the canyon).
+They were beautiful.

-She also added that she loves seeing the canyon in late April and early May, because the whole Canyon is in bloom.
+She also added that she loves seeing the canyon in late April and early May.
+The whole Canyon is in bloom.

 There are tech positions opening up through Northern Arizona University, which she is interested in exploring.
-If she got it, it would be a 1-4 year position, where she’d be able to continue her work investigating the hydrology of the park.
+If she got it, it would be a 1-4 year position.
+She’d be able to continue her work investigating the hydrology of the park.
 She is excited to put her hat in the ring for these.

 Any advice for possible outdoors-adventurers?

 Quote straight from Natalie: “When you’re in school, if doing outdoors things makes you feel better?
 Make time for it!”
-She admitted and regretted that she didn’t do much while she was in college until her senior year (when she forced herself to make time for it), because she realized that it was important to her and made her feel better, physically and mentally.
+She admitted and regretted that she didn’t do much while she was in college until her senior year.
+She finally forced herself to make time for it because she realized that it was important to her.
+It made her feel better, physically and mentally.